Updated for 2024 evaluation standards!

 What does characterize mean?

-Answer: Describe/understand the available features and key settings of your laser cutter.
+Answer: Describe/list the available features and key settings of your laser cutter.

 Can I use the Inkscape clone tool for my pressfit kit?